-The following is an overview of the services that may require action from units, have financial considerations, or have direct impact those who use the services.
+The following is an overview of ITS services that may require action from units, have financial considerations, or have direct impact those who use the services.

 Most faculty and staff who use BusinessObjects can avoid Java subscription charges by using the HTML editor rather than the Java Applet.
 The HTML editor provides the same features as the Java Applet, with a few exceptions.

-- The next version of BusinessObjects (version 4.3) will not use Java.
+- BusinessObjects 4.3 will not use Java.
 It is due to be released in the second quarter of 2020, and ITS plans to upgrade soon after.

-- BusinessObjects does not work with Version 9 and later versions of the Java Applet.
+- BusinessObjects does not work with versions 9 and later of the Java Applet.

 - If you require functionality that is only available in the Java Applet, you will need to download JRE 8.x.
 Oracle Java SE Desktop subscriptions for named user licenses are available for purchase at the ITS Software Store.

-Action: Determine if you are able to use the HTML editor.
-If you need to purchase an Oracle Java subscription, please follow your unit’s usual process for purchasing software.
+If you are unable to use the HTML editor, and need to purchase an Oracle Java subscription, please follow your unit’s usual process for purchasing software.

 Java Runtime Environment (JRE), a Java component now requiring a subscription, was part of the standard software on devices supported by Campus Computing Sites, including Virtual Sites.
-ITS does not plan to purchase licenses for Campus Computing Sites, and JRE will be removed from devices by the start of the Fall term.
+ITS no longer purchases licenses for Campus Computing Sites, and JRE has been removed from Sites devices.

-Amazon Corretto 8, a no-cost open source alternative, will replace JRE on Campus Computing Sites and Virtual Sites when necessary.
+Amazon Corretto 8, a no-cost open source alternative, is available on Campus Computing Sites and Virtual Sites when necessary.